-It is the policy of this Court to provide for the assignment of cases among the district judges and full-time magistrate judges of this District by random selection through the electronic case assignment system.
-Please see Administrative Order 2014-03: https://www.wyd.uscourts.gov/sites/wyd/files/General\Order re\Direct\Assignment of Civil\Cases\to\MJs.pdf.
+It is the policy of this Court to provide for the assignment of cases among the judges of this District by random selection through the electronic case assignment system.
 It is the further policy of the Court to provide for parity of work among the active judges of this District.
-In order to implement these policies provide for parity of work among the active judges of this District, the following procedures shall apply:
+In order to implement these policies, the following procedures shall apply: